Arka-22/IG_for_bert/README.md

 Attribution is often more uniform.
 Repeated or frequent tokens dominate.
 Fewer strong negative attributions appear.
 This reflects: Generic lexical matching rather than structured reasoning.

-IG convergence delta

-The reported IG convergence delta measures numerical approximation quality:

-The difference between the model’s output change and the sum of attributions.

 **LayerConductance (Layer-wise Structural Analysis)**